5 Options For When You Owe – And Can’t Pay Taxes Right Away

 4 – A special status allows people with few assets and income to defer payment

 If you can’t pay the IRS, you can request currently not collectible (CNC) status, which is deferred payment.
-CNC status strictly limits your expenses to necessary living expenses, set by the IRS.
+CNC status strictly limits your expenses to necessary living expenses, as set by the IRS.
 CNC status is usually temporary.
 The IRS checks on your financial situation every year.

 5 – You can settle your tax debt if you’re in severe financial hardship